awsdocs/aws-java-developer-guide/doc_source/examples-s3-objects.rst

 You can copy an object from one bucket to another by using the |s3client| client's :methodname:`copyObject` method.
-It takes the name of the bucket to copy from, the object to copy, and the destination bucket and name.
+It takes the name of the bucket to copy from, the object to copy, and the destination bucket name.

 **Imports**